I Missed Open Enrollment. How Can I Get Health Insurance Now?

-- Short term plans do not meet the Affordable Care Act’s requirements for minimum essential coverage, and therefore would not exempt you from having to pay a penalty.
+- Short term plans do not meet the Affordable Care Act’s requirements for minimum essential coverage.

 - They do not commonly cover pre-existing conditions, and premiums can be based on your medical history.

 - These plans are not guaranteed issue, so your application can be turned down.

 - Regulations limit short term plans to 364 days in duration.

 - They’re not available in every state.